christianityorigins/website/essays/_posts/2016-05-01-introduction-to-ethnic-religions.md

 Footnotes:

 1\.
 Dyaus Pita (Vedic), Zeus (Greek), Jupiter (Roman), Odin (Nordic), Wotan (German), Esus (Celtic), Wotanaz (Slavic), Ukko and Väinämöinen (Finnish), and so on are all derived from the Aryan allfather Dyeus Pter which translates to Sky Father.
 The name Zeus comes from the pronunciation of Dyeus, and Jupiter comes from the pronunciation of 'Dyeus Pter'.
 Wotan is derived from Proto-Germanic Wodanaz, which itself comes from the Proto-Indo-European root Dyeus.
-Odin comes from Old Norse and is related to the earlier Proto-Germanic Wodanaz, etc.
+Odin comes from Old Norse and is related to the earlier Proto-Germanic Wodanaz.
 2\. https://en.wikipedia.org/wiki/Charvaka \[[link](https://en.wikipedia.org/wiki/Charvaka)\]\
 3\.
 These Pagans don't worship a particular thing, they just appreciate the unity of existence, or seek to understand the ultimate nature of reality.
 Ancestor veneration is the only worship they do.\
 4\. https://en.wikipedia.org/wiki/Secular\_paganism \[[link](https://en.wikipedia.org/wiki/Secular_paganism)\]\